U.S. soldier enters no plea in 2009 Iraq shootings

 A two-week hearing at Lewis-McChord to establish if there is sufficient evidence to send Bales to a court-martial wrapped up last week after harrowing testimony from Afghan adults and children wounded in the attack.

-Bales' civilian defense lawyers have suggested he was suffering from post-traumatic stress disorder.
+Bales' civilian defence lawyers have suggested he was suffering from post-traumatic stress disorder.

-On Monday, Russell's attorney outlined a defense based on his declining mental state.
+On Monday, Russell's attorney outlined a defence based on his declining mental state.

 Russell suffered from depression, thoughts of suicide, anxiety and stress from multiple deployments, and suffered "at least one traumatic experience involving civilian casualties" and "mass grave sites" while serving in Bosnia and Kosovo during 1998 and 1999, Culp said in presenting arguments to the judge after the arraignment.